-With the constantly increasing pace of change in the business world, and the competition to recruit and retain the best talent high, having a strong talent management strategy should be firmly at the top of your organization’s agenda.
+With the constantly increasing pace of change in the business world, and the competition to recruit and retain the best talent high, having a strong talent management strategy should be firmly at the top of your organisation’s agenda.
 Recruiting and retaining the best people in the right place at the right time has never been more challenging.

-Do you truly understand what your organization needs in order to implement its strategy and achieve its goals?
+Do you truly understand what your organisation needs in order to implement its strategy and achieve its goals?
 Can you demonstrate how your department contributes to the company’s overall financial performance through well-placed and effectively managed employees?

-The skill involved revolves around the fact that what is considered to be ‘talent’ is unique to that organization, especially where it directly supports a particular strategic priority.
-Whether attempting to develop the existing workforce or attract new talent, you will need to define “what good looks like” in the context of your own organization and map your employees onto a matrix of performance and potential.
+The skill involved in revolves around the fact that what is considered to be ‘talent’ is unique to that organisation, especially where it directly supports a particular strategic priority.
+Whether attempting to develop the existing workforce or attract new talent, you will need to define “what good looks like” in the context of your own organisation and map your employees onto a matrix of performance and potential.
 This benchmarking process provides a clearer picture of your talent pipeline and any anticipated shortfalls should any high-value individuals move on.

 So how do you ensure you have a winning talent strategy?

 The key to real success is to align your strategy with the goals of the organisation, allowing you to be one-step ahead of your competitors, prepared to compete in the market, enabling you to quickly take on new opportunities that may arise.
 This goal alignment also means you are empowering your workforce by setting them up for success, ensuring they are ready and capable to meet those overall goals.

 Knowing what the business really needs to succeed is the first step in placing (and keeping) the most talented and appropriate individuals to enable those plans.
 A comprehensive talent strategy does not just focus on new hires; it serves the entire employee lifecycle, including training or redeploying existing resource to fill those without incurring huge cost.